 The seed consists of the outside seed coat and a large area called the endosperm which functions as a source of reserve materials and food for the developing embryo.
 As germination occurs, the endosperm will be broken down and used by the plant.
 Color the endosperm blue (C).

-Germination occurs when the seed begins to sprout, usually in the spring and under appropriate conditions the radicle, the part of the seed that will become the root, begins to elongate and grow downward.
+Germination occurs when the seed begins to sprout.
+The radicle, the part of the seed that will become the root, begins to elongate and grow downward.
 Color the root brown (D).
 Meanwhile, the coleoptile begins to grow upward.
 The coleoptile is a sheath that encloses the shoot of the embryo.
 The primary function of the coleoptile is to provide protection to the developing shoot as it is passing through the soil.
 Color the coleoptile orange (E).
 Extending out from the coleoptile is the shoot.
 Color the shoot purple (F).

 Eventually adult leaves grow on the plant.
 Color these leaves light green.
 (G)